cyberang3l/mtbmaps-garmin/README.md

 # MTBMaps Garmin

 A project to assist with autogeneration of vectorized MTB map overlays for Garmin devices and allows for maximum map tuning.
+Note that this is an overlay and you still need a base map to use it.
+See the [How to use](#how-to-use) section below for more information.

 The generated map overlay is inspired by [mtbmap.no](https://mtbmap.no/info), but comes with a few differences that make the map much easier to read on a